ArshadMahalkari/MediLens/README.md

 >

-# Run and deploy your AI Studio app
+# Run and deploy your app

-This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1kkDbnYxx3yX1UmaMSrLJV-cKw0lXqkaB

-## Run Locally

 **Prerequisites:**  Node.js